Left Continue shopping

 Emergency First Aid Kit

 This kit is all about quick action in emergencies — cuts, burns, unconsciousness, heart issues, and more.
-It must include a tourniquet, various bandages, sterile dressings, antiseptics, painkillers, heart medications, and tools like scissors, tweezers, and a thermometer.
+It must include a tourniquet, various bandages, sterile dressings, cleansing, painkillers, heart products, and tools like scissors, tweezers, and a thermometer.

 Everything should be clearly organized in a box or bag with compartments.
 Include a simple instruction sheet on handling bleeding, burns, heart attacks, or strokes — print and keep it inside so you don’t waste time looking things up during a crisis.